Senior Handbook

 ESSENTIAL ENGLISH – Applied Subject

 Essential English develops and refines students’ understanding of language, literature and literacy to enable them to interact confidently and effectively with others in everyday, community and social contexts.
+The subject encourages students to recognise language and texts as relevant in their lives now and in the future and enables them to understand, accept or challenge the values and attitudes in these texts.

 Objectives

-1. use patterns and conventions of genres to suit particular purposes and audiences
+1. Use patterns and conventions of genres to suit particular purposes and audiences.

-2. use appropriate roles and relationships with audiences
+2. Use appropriate roles and relationships with audiences.

-5. explain how language features and text structures shape meaning and invite particular responses
+5. Explain how language features and text structures shape meaning and invite particular responses.

-6. select and use subject matter to support perspectives
+6. Select and use subject matter to support perspectives.

-7. sequence subject matter and use mode-appropriate cohesive devices to construct coherent texts
+7. Sequence subject matter and use mode-appropriate cohesive devices to construct coherent texts.

 Prerequisites and Recommendations: None